Today I found out that I won an incentive award at the 10th picture book contest in Japan. I’m very happy.

 Last but not least

 And, yes, you have to know Japanese to enter a Japanese contest.
-But don’t be discouraged.
-Where there is a will there is a way.
-Ask your Japanese friends to proofread your manuscript.
-Use various translation tools.
-And, if you win, trust your Japanese-speaking editor.
+If you don’t know Japanese, don’t be discouraged.
+You can ask your Japanese friends to help proofread your manuscript, use translation tools, or hire a professional translator.
+And if you win a contest, you can trust your Japanese-speaking editor to help refine your work

 Good luck!